epicallan/js-to-ts/README.md

 # Javascript to Typescript file convert

-Relies on [lebab](https://github.com/lebab/lebab) for es5 to es6 conversion
+Heavily relying on [lebab](https://github.com/lebab/lebab) for es5 to es6 conversion

 ## What it does